HTML Background Image

 }

-Adjusting the size of a background image with the background-size property
+Adjusting the Size of a Background Image with the background-size Property

-Exploring the background-repeat property for repeating images
+Exploring the background-repeat Property

 Styling Background Images in CSS